DEI4SME HACKATHONS

 At the end of this session, the livestream will end, however, the online participants joining online can network and interact among each other until the official closing of the event at 20:00.

-Small snack & drinks, networking and fun for the students, company representatives, and DEI experts.
+Networking and fun discussions for the students, company representatives, and DEI experts.